Vukadin Vukadinović

-Vukadin Vukadinović (born 14 December 1990) is a Serbian professional footballer who plays as a right winger for Trinity Zlín.
+Vukadin Vukadinović (born 14 December 1990) is a Serbian professional footballer who plays as a right winger for Artis Brno.

 International career

 On 15 October 2016, he declared he had applied for Czech citizenship and was interested in representing the Czech Republic in international football.
 He confirmed his intention to join the Czech national team on 23 November, after encouragement from the national team coach Karel Jarolím and fulfillment of all legal requirements for receiving Czech citizenship.
 As of February 2018, he still has not received the citizenship, but reaffirmed his willingness to join the Czech national team once he has received it.

 On 18 June 2021, he signed with Radnički Niš.

+On 16 June 2025, Vukadinović signed a two-year contract with Artis Brno.

 Personal life

 Vukadinović is the older brother of fellow footballer Miljan Vukadinović.